stas-prokopiev/selenium_screenshots/README.rst

 Short Overview.
 =========================
-selenium_screenshots is a python package that helps in creating many screenshots for selenium webdrivers.
+selenium_screenshots is a python package that helps to create many screenshots for selenium webdrivers.

 Example
 ------------------------------